 1. Data Cleaning and Preprocessing: Data analysts must be skilled at cleaning and preprocessing data.
 This involves handling missing values, removing duplicates, and addressing data quality issues to ensure the data is suitable for analysis.

 2. Data Visualization: Data analysts should be adept at creating clear and informative data visualizations using tools like Matplotlib, Seaborn, or Tableau.
-Effective visualization helps in communicating findings to stakeholders.
+Effective visualization helps communicate findings to stakeholders.

 3. Programming & SQL: Knowledge of programming languages like Python or R is crucial for data analysis.
 SQL is necessary for querying and retrieving data from relational databases.
 Data analysts often need to work with databases to access relevant data.